 It might seem crazy, but so-called “productivity tools” could actually be adding to our workload: giving us yet another task to complete.

-Is that new app on your desktop helping you generate output (to create new work) or is it giving you something else to check and update?
+Is that new app on your desktop actually helping you to generate output (e.g. to create new work) or is it giving you something else to check and update?

 A survey of 900 business professionals found that workers are increasingly overwhelmed by information and app overload.
-The study, entitled “The False Promise of the App Economy”, found that the average worker used 9.39 apps, and almost 75% of workers had between 5 and 9 job-related apps open at the same time.
+The study, entitled “The False Promise of the App Economy,” found that the average worker uses 9.39 apps, and almost 75% of workers have between 5 and 9 job-related apps open at the same time.
 There has been a huge surge in the use of enterprise apps and productivity tools, but it’s not clear that the results are entirely positive.
 Responses to the survey revealed that many workers feel frustrated switching between apps and say it takes longer to get things done.

 Think of your worklife as a physical space.
 A chaotic, messy and overcrowded room can make it difficult to achieve practical tasks, and also difficult to think.
 Tidy life, tidy mind, so the saying goes.

 De-cluttering is a huge trend right now in the health and wellness industry.
 Who would have thought, a few years ago, that Netflix would have a hit TV show about tidying your house?
-But in 2019, Japanese “organizing consultant” Marie Kondo became a household name all around the world with her show “Tidying Up with Marie Kondo”.
-Kondo advocates a minimal, pared-down home free of clutter and advises her clients to get rid of items in their house that do not “spark joy”.
+But in 2019, Japanese “organizing consultant” Marie Kondo became a household name all around the world with her show “Tidying Up with Marie Kondo.”
+Kondo advocates a minimalist, pared-down home free of clutter and advises her clients to get rid of items in their house that do not “spark joy.”
 In this sense, cleansing your environment consitutes a form of spiritual healing.

-Genuine productivity means being able to focus on doing active tasks, not managing tasks.
-That’s why it can be a mistake to increase the number of tools you are working with.
+Genuine productivity means being able to focus on carrying out active tasks, not managing tasks.
+That’s why it can be a mistake to increase the number of tools you’re working with.
 Be careful before you reach for more software, apps or tools to increase productivity.
 This will increase the number of work channels you need to check, update and monitor on a daily basis.